cloudlinux/libcare/docs/internals.rst

 First, we `prepare project patch`_ by
 `examining the differences in assembler files`_ generated during the original and the patched source code build.
-Finally, users invoke the ``libcare-doctor`` that `applies the patches`_.
+Finally, users invoke the ``libcare-ctl`` that `applies the patches`_.
 This is a lot like loading a shared object (library) into other process memory and then changing original code to unconditionally jump to the new version of the code.